top of page

 Denise Holt

-It is a blessing to do this service, to see residents light up and the joy on their faces make all of this worth it, and gives meaning to 'Getting things done'
+It is a blessing to do this service!
+To see residents light up and the joy on their faces make all of this worth it, and gives meaning to 'Getting things done.'

 Program Administrators